iambissnuu/MSCS_634_Lab5/README.md

 ## Evaluation Metrics
 - Silhouette Score – Measures cluster separation
 - Homogeneity Score – Measures cluster purity
-- Completeness Score – Measures how well all members of a class are assigned to the same cluster
+- Completeness Score – Measures how well members of a class are grouped together

 ## Key Insights
-- Hierarchical clustering produced well-defined clusters, especially when n_clusters = 3, aligning with the dataset structure.
+- Hierarchical clustering produced well-defined clusters with strong separation, aligning closely with the dataset’s inherent structure.
-- The dendrogram provided insight into hierarchical relationships between data points.
+- DBSCAN showed high sensitivity to the eps parameter, with smaller values resulting in excessive noise and larger values causing cluster merging.
-- DBSCAN identified noise points without requiring a predefined number of clusters.
+- No optimal eps value was found that produced meaningful cluster separation for this dataset.
-- DBSCAN performance was sensitive to parameter selection, particularly eps.
+- DBSCAN resulted in high completeness but low homogeneity, indicating poor separation between classes despite grouping data points together.
-- Hierarchical clustering achieved better cluster separation compared to DBSCAN for this dataset.
+- The Wine dataset contains compact and well-separated clusters, making it more suitable for distance-based methods rather than density-based approaches.

 ## Challenges and Decisions
-- Selecting optimal parameters for DBSCAN required experimentation.
+- Selecting appropriate eps values for DBSCAN required experimentation due to sensitivity in high-dimensional space.
-- Noise points affected evaluation metrics such as the silhouette score.
+- Initial parameter choices resulted in all data points being classified as noise, requiring adjustment of eps values.
-- PCA was used to reduce dimensionality for visualization.
+- PCA was used to reduce dimensionality for visualization purposes.
-- The choice of n_clusters = 3 was based on dendrogram analysis and evaluation metrics.
+- The selection of n_clusters = 3 for hierarchical clustering was based on silhouette scores and dendrogram interpretation.

 ## Repository Contents
 - Lab5_Clustering.ipynb – Jupyter Notebook with implementation and analysis